KarlMeierMattern/Full-Stack/JS-notes.md

 		const numbers = [1, 2, 3];
 		const firstNumber = numbers.shift(); // returns 1
-- If you have hidden an element in your CSS (display: none), you can display the element upon an action being performed (such as a button click) using the `style` and `display` properties.
+- If you have hidden an element in your CSS (`display: none`), you can display the element upon an action being performed (such as a button click) using the `style` and `display` properties.
 The `style` property is used to access the inline style of an element and the `display` property is used to set the visibility of an element.

 		const paragraph = document.querySelector('p');
 		paragraph.style.display = 'block';
+- The `Math` object in JavaScript contains static properties and methods for mathematical constants and functions.
+One of those is `Math.random()`, which generates a random number from 0 (inclusive) to 1 (exclusive).
+Another is `Math.floor()`, which rounds a given number down to the nearest integer.
+For example, this generates a random number between 1 and 5:

+		Math.floor(Math.random() * 5) + 1;.
+- The strict equality `===` operator checks if the values are equal and if they are the same data type.

+		if (num === 5)
+- The `innerHTML` property allows you to access or modify the content inside an HTML element using JavaScript.
+- Functions run specific blocks of code when they are called, but they can also return a value.
+This value can be assigned to a variable and used elsewhere in your code.
+- The ternary operator is a conditional operator and can be used as a one-line if-else statement.
+The syntax is: condition ? expressionIfTrue : expressionIfFalse.

+		if (num > 5) {
+		  return 'num is greater than 5';
+		} else {
+		  return 'num is smaller than or equal to 5';
+		}

+		// or you can write:
+		return num > 5 ? 'num is greater than 5' : 'num is smaller than or equal to 5';
+- The logical OR operator `||`.
+- The `pop()` method on an array removes the last element in the array and returns it.
+- The logical AND `&&` operator checks if two statements are true.
--
+- Not equal `!==`.

-<code>hello</code>
+		if (Math.random() <= .1 && inventory.length !== 1)
+- A while loop accepts a condition, and will run the code in the block until the condition is no longer true.

+		while (i < 5)
+- The new line escape character `\n`.
+- A `for` loop runs for a specific number of times.
+- `for` loops are declared with three expressions separated by semicolons. `for (a; b; c)`, where `a` is the initialization expression, `b` is the condition, and `c` is the final expression.
+- The initialization expression is executed only once, before the loop starts, and is often used to define and set up the loop variable.
+Think of it like declaring a counter to use in your loop.
+- Many for loops use `i` as the counter and start from 0.
+- The second statement in a `for` loop, the condition statement, is evaluated at the beginning of every loop iteration.
+The loop will continue as long as the condition evaluates to be true.
+- The last statement in a `for` loop, the final expression, is executed at the end of each loop iteration.

+		for (let i = 0; x < 5; x++) {
+  		}